autotraderuk/dbt-dry-run/README.md

 pip install dbt-dry-run
 `

+## dbt Version Compatibility

+The dry runner requires `dbt-bigquery 1.7` to be installed as well.

+Previous versions `< 0.8` of the dry runner would not specify `dbt-bigquery` as a dependency of the package.

 ### Running

 The dry runner has a single command called `dbt-dry-run` in order for it to run you must first compile a dbt manifest